Michael-Pengra/Fat-Tail-Adjusted-GBM-Engine/README.md

 3. Navigate to the Inputs sheet to set the core manual metrics (e.g., Investment Horizon, Drift, Number of Simulations).
 4. Run Goal Seek (on the Inputs sheet) to find the appropriate Decimal Degrees of Freedom that achieves the desired P(3sigma) next to where the Degree of Freedom is calculated.
 5. View the final forecast and risk metrics on the Output sheet.
+6. Press "Caculate Now" in the Formulas Tab to rerun model